IuliaStefaniaVlad/HrETLApp/Readme.md

 - **Use of Simple String Instead of GUID**: The system employs simple strings where GUIDs should have been used, which can impact data integrity and uniqueness.

-- **GetEmployee input format:**: The user ID should be either retrieved from the query params or from a properly defined request body .

 ### Improvements

 - **Parallelization of ETL Processes**: Enhance system efficiency by implementing parallel processing for Extract, Transform, and Load operations, reducing overall processing time.